 By the early years of this century, Ping-Pong had already acquired some of its present day complexities, though it was still seen by many as an after -dinner amusement rather than a sport.
 An account published in 1903 found it necessary to warn against wearing a dress suit and stiff shirt or, for ladies, a white satin gown but went on to give detailed technical advice about pimpled rubber, the penholder grip and tactics.

 The game was popular in Central Europe in 1905-10, and even before this is a modified version had been introduced to Japan, where it later spread to China and Korea.

 After a period when it had dropped out of favor in Europe, the game was revived in England and Wales in the early twenties.
 By that time 'Ping-Pong' had been registered as a trademark, so the earlier name of table tennis was re-introduced.
 National associations were formed and standardization of the rules began, both in Europe and the Far East.

-Then, over the next sixty years, table tennis developed into a major worldwide sport, played by perhaps thirty million competitive players and by countless millions who play less seriously.
+Then, over the next sixty years, table tennis developed into a major worldwide sport, played by perhaps thirty million competitive players and by uncountable millions who play less seriously.
 However, the game itself has not changed in essence since its earliest days, though it is faster, more subtle and more demanding than it was even only twenty years ago.
-A constant concern of the ITTF has always been to ensure that table tennis remains a contest of human skills and that technological developments, which add a new factor to the game, do not give too great an advantage to the players who have the first opportunity of making use of them.
+A constant concern of the ITTF has always been to insure that table tennis remains a contest of human skills and that technological developments, which add a new factor to the game, do not give too great an advantage to the players who have the first opportunity of making use of them.
 Thus, equipment specifications are carefully laid down, and rigorously enforced.

 Modern table tennis at national and international level is a rigorous as any sport in its demands for the highest degree of physical fitness and mental concentration, attained only by arduous training to develop natural skill.
-It is now arguably the largest sport in the world.